 To compute time delay statistics, \cite{LIGO2021} considers the Singular Isothermal Sphere (or SIS) model (and also to compute rates, but rates are less relevant for this discussion).
-This is in general a good choice for generic lens modelling (except in the low-end and high-end of the mass spectrum where the NFW is a better model).
+This is in general a good choice for generic lens modelling (except in the low-end and high-end of the mass spectrum where the NFW is a better description).
 In \cite{LIGO2021}, only masses in the galaxy scale are being considered, ignoring the contribution from more massive halos like groups and clusters, which naturally predict longer time delays (typically years as opposed to days or months for galaxies).
 Neglecting the contribution from clusters is made on the basis that their contribution to the optical depth is low.
 However, this is only true for the most massive clusters.
 Less massive halos, even though they are less numerous than regular galaxies, contribute individually more to the lensing optical depth owing to their larger mass as shown by \cite{Hilbert2007,Diego2019}, where halos with mass a few times $10^{13}$ M$_{\odot}$ at redshift $z \approx 0.5$ make a significant contribution to the lensing optical depth.
 As a demonstration, we show a typical $10^{13}$ M$_{\odot}$ lens model in Figure \ref{fig1} (dotted line), which can be taken as a representative lens for the observed distribution of time delays in quasars (or QSO, dashed line).
 The SIS model has also (by construction) zero ellipticity.
 This assumption has consequences for the derived time delays.
 Real lenses found in nature have ellipticites and/or are subject to external shears.
-Ellipticicty plays an important role in lensing time delays, since elliptical lenses can produce more than two images, and the distribution of time delays depends also on the ellipticity of the lens.
+Ellipticicty plays an important role in lensing time delays, since elliptical lenses can produce more than two images, and broadens the distribution of time delays relative to SIS.